12.4.12. Eigenvectors Following the Schur Decomposition¶

 function V = UTeigVect(T)

-% UTEIGVECT - Find the eigenvectors of upper triangular matrix T.
+% UTEIGVECT - Find the eigenvectors of the upper triangular

-% The eigenvalues should be supplied on the diagonal of T.
+% matrix T. The eigenvalues should be supplied on the

-% back substitution rather than as the null solution of the
+% triangular back substitution rather than the null

 n = size(T,2);